-The Adult use of Marijuana Act and the Medical Cannabis Regulation and Safety Act will legalize recreational cannabis for adults and regulate medicinal cannabis businesses.
+The Adult use of Marijuana Act and the Medical Cannabis Regulation and Safety Act will-legalized recreational adult use cannabis for adults and regulated medicinal cannabis businesses.
 Legalization of recreational cannabis may lead to certain health and developmental issues in youth and offspring of pregnant and breastfeeding women.
 Additionally, safe use is important to avoid unintentional ingestion in children and pets, and motor vehicle injuries or death.

 In Napa County, there are over 12,000 tobacco users.
 Lung cancer is the number one cause of cancer deaths in Napa County.
-Although tobacco use rates have been on the decline across the State, the use of electronic smoking devices and other smokeless tobacco products has been on the rise.
+Although tobacco use rates have been on the decline across the State, the use of electronic smoking devices and other smokeless tobacco products has-have been on the rise.
 Recent statewide data demonstrated increased tobacco use among youth in Napa County and increasing retail sales of flavored tobacco products in stores.
 Additionally, stores are selling inexpensive, small or single-serving tobacco products, often in packages appealing to children.
 These products are prevalent in low-income areas.

-- 1. Support legislation that increases local funding for cannabis education programs. - 2.
-Support efforts to study the impacts of cannabis use and legalization on public health. - 3.
+- 1. Support legislation that increases local funding for cannabis education programs. - Support efforts to study the impacts of cannabis use and legalization on public health. - 3.
 Oppose efforts to exempt electronic nicotine delivery systems, such as ecigarettes, from current tobacco control laws and regulations. - 4.
-Support legislation regulating the sales and marketing of smokeless tobacco products, restrict sale of flavored nicotine-containing products, and establish a minimum price or minimum package size for all tobacco products. - Support local tobacco retail licensing and restrictions, with license fees earmarked for enforcement of laws aimed at reducing tobacco use and retail density control, especially in low-income areas where tobacco retail density tends to be higher.
+Support efforts to prevent youth access to all tobacco products, including electronic smoking devices and flavored tobacco products including menthol. - 5.
+Support efforts to prevent nicotine addiction in youth, including all forms of nicotine use and delivery, by eliminating marketing, packaging, product placement, and other industry endeavors that promote youth tobacco uptake. - 3.6.
+Support legislation to maintain or increase local health department tobacco control capacity and infrastructure. - 4.7.
+Support legislation regulating the sales and marketing of smokeless tobacco products, restrict sale of flavored nicotine-containing products, and establish a minimum price or minimum package size for all tobacco products. - 5.8.
+Support local tobacco retail licensing and restrictions, with license fees earmarked for enforcement of laws aimed at reducing tobacco use and retail density control, especially in low-income areas where tobacco retail density tends to be higher.